Saturday, March 28, 2015

 There is little doubt that Pete Rose did gamble on professional baseball games, including those played by the team he happened to be managing.
 Supposedly he only bet on his own team to win, which many point to as a factor in his favor.
 After all, if he was throwing games that he played in or managed, the case would be overwhelmingly open and shut.
 Not even the most diehard supporter of Rose would claim that even though he engineered his teams to lose games in order to make money for himself, he still deserves to be enshrined based solely on his statistics.
 Betting against himself is what “Shoeless” Joe Jackson allegedly did along with his teammates in the Word Series many moons ago.
 Despite Jackson’s protestations and numbers indicating he was in fact doing all he could to win, the shoeless one remains outside the pantheon of the immortals.
 This is an accepted state of affairs by baseball enthusiasts, no matter how many movies are made that cast a flattering light on Jackson.

 Recent word has it that much progress has been made in this matter.
 Reportedly, Rose has indicated to Selig that he's willing for the first time to admit he bet on baseball and would also be willing to apologize for his 13 years of denials, and even serve a probationary period of "good behavior" in order to gain reinstatement and Hall of Fame eligibility for 2004.
-Rose is said to be encouraged by progress in talks among his lawyers, Selig, and current Hall of Famers who were teamates of Pete, Mike Schmidt, Johnny Bench and Joe Morgan.
+Rose is said to be encouraged by progress in talks among his lawyers, Selig, and current Hall of Famers who were teammates of Pete - Mike Schmidt, Johnny Bench and Joe Morgan.
 An agreement may indeed be finalized and announced within a couple months.
-But supposing these reports to true, my initial question still remains unanswered.
+But supposing these reports to be true, my initial question still remains unanswered.
 Does Pete Rose deserve to be in the Hall of Fame?

 My opinion on the matter is that if you did the crime, you should shut up and do the time.
 But the duration and harshness of the punishment should be appropriate to the seriousness of the ill-advised deed.
-Let’s not treat a pickpocket the same as we would a mass murderer.
+Don't treat a pickpocket the same as we would a mass murderer.
 If there is hard evidence or documented admission by Pete Rose that he bet on his own team to lose, this is enough to warrant his lifetime banishment from the sport.
 If he only bet on his own team to win and on other games he was otherwise uninvolved with, a suspension was certainly in order, but not a permanent one.
 He should make a public statement of wrongdoing, and once this is done, be put on the Hall of Fame ballot.
 After that, if he’s voted in, he’s in.
 The famously stubborn Pete Rose has to give a little, and so does Bud Selig.
 If they both truly love the troubled sport as much as they claim to, they will do right by it.
 Acknowledgement should be given that Pete Rose, regardless of his abrasive personality and personal vices, played the hallowed game of baseball the way it was designed to be played.

 Now here we are in 2015 and I ask you the same exact question.
 Should Pete Rose be made eligible for induction into Major League Baseball’s Hall of Fame?
 My own opinion remains unchanged from the words stated above.
 He has been hustling just like back in his playing days towards eligibility for a long time.
 I think it's time to wave him in and see if he can make it safely home.